 The following six sessions will explore key concepts and ways of investigating these.
 Two of these will relate to each of the potential types of project [experimental, survey and qualitative] and will be delivered by tutors highly experienced in that area.

 For the final session we will split into selected project group areas to explore some of the issues one needs to address when running this particular type of project.

 As well as providing an introduction to, and overview of the course, it will be an ideal opportunity to meet with other students who are about to start DE300 at the same time as you; and also to talk to some of those involved in producing and teaching the course, who will be tutoring on the weekend.
 The weekend is being held in parallel with other events for psychology courses so there is likely also to be the chance to meet and talk with students who have already studied DE300 and get some first-hand opinions and tips from them.

 The weekend is not all hard work!
 On Friday and Saturday evenings there will be social events which give you ample opportunity to relax and socialise with other students

-- Phil Hulme is from region 07 in Yorkshire and has been a a DE300 tutor since its start.
+- Phil Hulme has been a DE300 tutor since its start, in region 07 in Yorkshire.
 Previously Phil was a tutor and exam marker on DD307 since its introduction and also tutored on its predecessor D317.
 Phil has been tutoring on OUPS weekends for a number of years and always gets excellent feedback from the students.